lgw2/lgw2.github.io/_teaching/csci132-fall-2022/lectures/lecture12.md

 ---
 collection: teaching
-title: "Lecture 12: Exceptions"
+title: "Lecture 12: Wrapper classes; cxceptions"
 ---

 [lecture video]()

-### Textbook section
+### Textbook sections
-2.4
+1.3; 2.4

+### Wrapper clases

+Because many data structures and algorithms in Java's libraries are specifically designed to work with objects types, not primitives, Java defines wrapper classes for each primitive type.
+See [this tutorial](https://www.w3schools.com/java/java_wrapper_classes.asp).

+Useful for parsing and changing to strings:
+* `parseInt()` method (for example)
+* `toString()` method

 ### Exceptions